hchautran/PiToMe/README.md

   copyright = {Creative Commons Attribution 4.0 International}
 }
 ```

 If you have any issues, feel free to contact me at tranhoaichau.00@gmail.com

+Acknowledgement
+---

+Thanks [Token Merging: Your ViT But Faster](https://arxiv.org/abs/2210.09461) for providing open-source code.
+This repository is built based on the original ToMe structure.